activist-security/guide/security-guide_en.md

 It should be noted that mobile phones transmit power status (idle, running) during operation and send goodbye messages to the network when powered off properly (so that creates a different pattern than just ripping out the battery).

+**We encourage you to build your daily activist routine without even counting on using mobile phones.**
+**Where needed for activist purposes, mobile phones and SIM cards should be swapped regularly to avoid identification by location or communication patterns.**

 Digital Base Security
 =====================